FlynnDS/DL---detection-of-birds-in-drone-images/README.md

 ## Steps to be taken by our group (Done By monday)
 - Baseline model of current data with Yolo - Research papers about what is useful (Eugene)
 - Preprocessing & data understanding (Mathijs)
+    - Shuffling data is probably necessary since same kind of images seem to be clustered.
+For example, same kind of agriculture or the same field
+-
 - Data collection of open source data - Research available frameworks (Mehdi & Cas & Flynn)
 - Explore TuE computing environment